How to Sell Your House With a Realtor [10 Key Steps]

 • A government-issued photo ID for verification

-The sale typically takes another two to five days to become official after you sign the closing documents.
+Keep in mind that sale typically takes another two to five days to become official after you sign the closing documents.

-• Update your mailing address.
+• Update their mailing address.

 Verify the sale is official